SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs-service-providers.md

 As a Service Provider, you can create two types of child orgs:

 * You can create POV (Proof of Value) Trial orgs for your prospects to access in order to evaluate Sumo Logic.
-For more information, see [About POV Trial orgs](./10Create_and_Manage_Orgs_(Service_Providers).md "Create and Manage Orgs (Service Providers)").
+For more information, see [About POV Trial orgs](create-manage-orgs-service-providers.md).
 * You can create child orgs, either for use within your own company or for customers who are not going to trial Sumo Logic before subscribing.

 In either case, the child orgs you create will be the same plan type as the parent org.
 For example, if you have an Enterprise Suite plan, the child orgs you create will also be Enterprise Suite accounts.

 When you create a child org, you provision it with credits, based on the ingest volume you estimate for the org.
 We refer to the different flavors of ingest—Continuous Log Ingest, Frequent Log Ingest, and so on—as *product variables*.
 When you provision a child org you use a Credits Calculator to estimate and allocate required credits for each product variable.

 We refer to your estimates of ingest capacity required for each product variable as *baselines*.
 Sumo Logic’s throttling multipliers for logs and metrics are based on these estimates.
-(For example, if you estimate 1GB usage for logs and specify that as the "baseline" when you create the org, Sumo Logic will start [throttling](../Ingestion-and-Volume/01Log_Ingestion.md "Log Ingestion") when ingestion to the org reaches 4 to 10 times the baseline.
+(For example, if you estimate 1GB usage for logs and specify that as the "baseline" when you create the org, Sumo Logic will start [throttling](../ingestion-and-volume/log-ingestion.md).md "Log Ingestion") when ingestion to the org reaches 4 to 10 times the baseline.
 The multiplier depends on your account size.)

 Users that have the required role capabilities can create child orgs under a parent org, and manage and monitor the allocation and consumption of Sumo Logic credits across orgs, and for each child org.
-This functionality is available in the Sumo Logic UI at **Administration \> Organizations** and also in the [Organizations Management API](https://organizations.sumologic.com/docs/ "https://organizations.sumologic.com/docs/").
+This functionality is available in the Sumo Logic UI at **Administration \> Organizations** and also in the [Organizations Management API](https://organizations.sumologic.com/docs/).

 ## Requirements for creating and managing orgs